-In the fall of 2017 the Utah Women and Leadership Program with the YWCA of Utah identified gaps and strategies to combat unpaid care work in Utah.
+In the fall of 2017 the Utah Women and Leadership Project with the YWCA of Utah identified gaps and strategies to combat unpaid care work in Utah.

 Unpaid care work in Utah was disscussed after the release of a research snapshot title Unpaid Care Work Among Utah Women.
 The snapshot details shocking statics that demonstrate the amount of time and work that women perform entirely unpaid.
 Thought leaders came together to establish potential steps to change the status of unpaid care work.
 What follows are their recommendations organized by category.
 See the comprehensive list here.
 Clearly, there is much to be done.